Kasman Singodimedjo: Political career

+Revolution

 Following the proclamation of Indonesian independence, Kasman along with several Indonesian collaborationist leaders were invited to informally join the Preparatory Committee for Indonesian Independence (PPKI) on 18 August, where Kasman and the others' positions were attacked by nationalist youths who considered them too close to the Japanese.
 On the same day, his lobbying of hardline Muslims such as Bagoes Hadikoesoemo allowed the revocation of a clause implementing sharia law to Muslims in the country.
 Although Kasman supported the clause, he believed that it was more crucial at that time to create national unity, and intended to implement the clause back into law at a later time upon the formation of a national parliament which was expected to convene in six months.
 The following day, the leaders formally requested the dissolution of PETA, although Kasman was appointed into a planning committee for an Indonesian national defence force.

-After PPKI's dissolution and the formation of the Central Indonesian National Committee (KNIP) on 29 August 1945, Kasman was appointed as its inaugural chairman.
-In the KNIP's second plenary session on 16–17 October, however, Kasman was criticized for inaction by pemuda (youth) representatives.
+After PPKI's dissolution, the Central Indonesian National Committee (KNIP) was formed on 29 August 1945 with Kasman as chairman.
+In the KNIP's second plenary session on 16–17 October, Kasman was criticized for inaction by representatives of nationalist youths.
 He was also accused of allowing soldiers under his command to be disarmed by Japanese troops while he commanded PETA in Jakarta.
+In contrast, according to fellow PETA officer Abdul Haris Nasution, Kasman had spoken to other PETA officers on 16 August and instructed them not to disarm.
 Kasman was removed from his chairmanship on 16 October, with Adam Malik temporarily taking his seat until Sutan Sjahrir was elected the following day.
 In November 1945, following the formation of the Masyumi political party, Kasman was appointed as a deputy chairman in its inaugural leadership.